10 Things You Might Not Know About Kwanzaa

 The number 7 carries symbolism for Kwanzaa

 Seven is an important, even mystical, number in many cultures and traditions.
+In fact, according to Karenga himself, the additional “A” in “Kwanzaa,” which comes from the Swahili kwanza, was added so that the name would have the symbolic seven letters!
 Seven was a central number for the Rosicrucians and ancient Egyptians; there are seven deadly sins in Catholicism; there are seven days in a week.
 Seven also features prominently in Kwanzaa.
 Not only does the holiday last for seven days—December 26 through January 1—but there are also seven symbols, including seven candles to be lit, and seven principles.
 The seven basic symbols of Kwanzaa are: mazao (the crops), mkeka (the mat), kinara (the candle holder), muhindi (the corn), mishumaa saba (the seven candles), kikombe cha umoja (the unity cup), and zawadi (the gifts).

 The seven principles reinforce values of African culture